 Similar to the last module, it breaks the concept down room-by-room.
 You’ll come out the other side knowing the best kind of lighting for each area in the home.

-I forgot to mention, the floor plan created in the previous module is going to be built upon throughout the rest of the course.
+I should mention, the floor plan created in the previous module is going to be built upon throughout the rest of the course.
 So make sure you’re happy with it.
 This time, you have to design a full lighting/electrical scheme.

 Another part of this assignment is placing outlets.
 They go through all of the different kinds of outlets, so make sure you pay attention so you know which kinds go where.